mghpcc-projects/user_level_slurm_reservations/README.md

-# MOC HIL Node Reservations
+# MOC HIL User Level Slurm Reservations (ULSR)

-(Also known as 'user_level_slurm_reservations')

-V0.3  21-Jul-2017
+V0.4  14-Aug-2017

 # Introduction

-HIL reservations allow a nonprivileged Slurm user to reserve Slurm compute nodes for HIL operations.
+ULSR software allows a non-privileged Slurm user to reserve Slurm compute nodes for HIL operations.
 The nodes may be later released and returned to the pool of Slurm compute nodes for use by others.

-At present, two commands are used to manage HIL reservations:
+At present, two commands, run in the Slurm partition environment, are used to manage Slurm HIL reservations:

   * ```hil_reserve```
   * ```hil_release```

 These commands are executed as Slurm jobs via ```srun(1)``` and ```sbatch(1).```

-Other software components (not described here at this time) are, or will, be used to perform HIL node and network management operations on nodes reserved and freed using the above commands.
-A goal is to have these components operate automatically without user or system administrator intervention.
+Other software components be used to perform HIL node and network management operations on nodes reserved and freed using the above commands.
+A goal is to have these components execute automatically without user or administrator intervention.

 ## Usage